Yutsuten/notes/notes/tool/linux/desktop/desktop_entry.md

 ## Create entry

-User defined desktop entries are at `~/.local/share/applications/`.
+Desktop entries are defined at:

+- User: `~/.local/share/applications`
+- System: `/usr/share/applications`

 For example, to add a desktop entry for the application `osu`, add a file called `osu.desktop` with: